Toroidal and toric models of fibrations over curves: Families of nodal curves and toroidalisation of fibrations

 \subsection{Bounded toroidalisation of fibrations over curves}

-\begin{proof}(of Theorem \ref{t-bnd-torification}) \emph{Step 1.} We apply induction on $d$.
-The case $d=1$ is trivial as we can take $Z'=Z$ and $X'$ to be the normalisation of $X$, hence we assume $d\ge 2$.
+\begin{proof}[Proof of Theorem \ref{t-bnd-torification}] \emph{Step 1.} We apply induction on $d$.
+The case $d=1$ is trivial as we can take $X'=Z'$ to be the normalisation of $X$, $\mu\colon Z'\to Z$ and $\pi\colon X'\to X$ the induced morphisms, and $D'=E'$ be the union of the inverse images of $D$ and $z$, hence $(X',D')\to (Z',E')$ is the identity morphism which is toroidal.
+Thus we assume $d\ge 2$.
 Let $\mathcal{P}$ be a set of couples $(X/Z,D)$ satisfying the assumptions of the theorem, e.g. initially we can take $\mathcal{P}$ to be the set of all possible $(X/Z,D)$.
 Removing the vertical$/Z$ components of $D$ we can assume that every component of $D$ is horizontal$/Z$: note that in the end we will have a morphism $X'\setminus D'\to X\setminus (D+f^*z)$, so removing the vertical part of $D$ does not cause problems.